 You will have until 14 days before the event, to obtain a full refund for the registration, for any reason (except Circuit of The Americas.
 No refunds or credits for COTA).
 Request for refund must be submitted via email to email@example.com.
 Details of transaction (Date, Payer Name, Order #, Event Date) must be provided in the email.
 Refunds will be issued directly to credit card source which was used to register for the event.

 Once the event is less than 14 days away, refunds will not be provided.

 You have until 10 days out to request a reschedule or a credit to your RideSmart account (except Circuit of The Americas.
 No refunds or credits for COTA).
 Once the event is less than 10 days out, no reschedules or credits are available.

 Can I reschedule my event date?

-Events less than 10 days away are not subject to reschedules.
-Rider is responsible for ensuring to attend the event, in accordance to our weather riding policy.
+Events less than 15 days away are not subject to reschedules.
+Rider is responsible for ensuring to attend the event, in accordance to our policies.